TomasCumlin/clinical_genomics/README.md

 # Functioning nextclade files:

+## Completed gplugin files ready to use:
+        Linux: nextclade_linux_1.0.gplugin

 ## For Linux (using bash and shell):
         nc_code_bash.sh is to be used as plugin in Geneious
         nc_code_bash.sh runs nextclade.sh, which is where all nextclade commands are located.